johnsboyd/Python/singming/README.md

 indexes.

 Using the application:
-1) using Search form, type in the song title and artist name (lyrics should appear on screen)
+1) using Search form, type in the song title and artist name and hit return (lyrics should appear on screen)
-2) click on the 'Add-Song' to add to the Markov list of indexed songs
+2) click on 'Add-Song' to add your song to the list of indexed songs
 3) repeat above steps to add in several songs
-4) at 'Select Songs' screen check several radio buttons to merge song indexes
+4) at 'Select Songs' screen check several radio buttons to select songs to be merged
 5) click 'mingle-it' to see Markov (mashup) results